 We must not allow ourselves to be influenced by technology to the extent that we become slaves to it.
 It is a tool and it should be used as such.
 We should not trade that precious opportunity to bond for anything else.
 Generally speaking, the relationships that matter most are those that are right before us.
 That’s our investment, our sphere of influence and encouragement.
 Why spend it with a device when we could be using that time to connect with the people right in front of us.
 Communication and paying one another undivided attention is:

 - the greatest expression of affection and respect in any relationship

 - the hallmark of a healthy relationship

-Show Some Respect!
-Wouldn’t you feel special if your special others and business associates put away their phones and give you their undived attention when you are together?
+Show some respect!
+Wouldn’t you feel super awesome if your family, friends, special other, business associates put away their phones to give you their undived attention when you’re together?
 I am sure that would make you feel more important and signal they are very interested in what you have to say.
 As a result, the conversation becomes more meaningful and productive as you reciprocate.
 Relations get a shot at growing here.
 Show someone undivided attention for a few minutes and you’ve got a friend for life.

 The Smartphone Addiction Quiz